jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 ### Foreground Process

 Foreground processes require a user to start them or interact with them.
-They are initialized through either running a command in a shell or through starting applications through a graphical user interface (GUI).
+They are initialized by running a command in a shell or starting applications through a graphical user interface (GUI).

 ```bash
 # Running ls is considered a foreground process